theremotecreative/the-remote-creative-v3/README.md

 # The Remote Creative

-The Remote Creative provides AI development and consulting services, helping businesses build intelligent solutions and modern web applications.
+The Remote Creative is a team of senior developers with over a decade of experience leveraging AI to build intelligent solutions, lead workshops, and manage complex web projects.

 ## Getting Started